plone/plone.api/docs/content.md

         obj=app.outside_folder,
         relative=True
     )
-    assert False, "Should raise InvalidParameterError & not reach this code" except InvalidParameterError as e:
+    assert False, "Should raise InvalidParameterError and not reach this code" except InvalidParameterError as e:
     assert "Object not in portal path" in str(e)
 ```